7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 }
 ```

-You can abstract over annotations with type aliases or with string constants:
+You can abstract over annotations using type aliases or string constants:

 ```scala mdoc:to-string
 object Ids {